-The sensory table is a staple in Early Childhood classrooms (or it should be).
-Each week I reflect on and create a plan for the sensory table.
-It is a place where students LOVE to play and just like any other space in my classroom, I need to be intentional about how I set it up.
+The sensory table is a staple in any Early Childhood classroom (or it should be).
+Each week, I methodically create a plan for the sensory table.
+It is a place where students LOVE to play, and just like any other space in my classroom, I need to be intentional about how I set it up.
 I like it to be inviting, engaging, and a place where learning will occur.
 Make sure you download the FREE sensory table planning printable later in this post.

-“Play is often talked about as if it was a relief from serious learning.
+Mr. Rogers famously said, “Play is often talked about as if it was a relief from serious learning.
 But for children, play is serious learning.”
-Mr. Rogers.
-I LOVE this quote and it really speaks to me about how important play is.
+I LOVE this quote; it really speaks to me about how important play is.
 As teachers, it is our job to set up the environment, ask questions, and take students’ play to the next level!

 There are ENDLESS materials you can put in a sensory table!
-Above are some of my favorites!
 Below is a giant list of sensory table fillers you can use to fill the sensory table.
-And when I say fill I mean, cover the bottom or put in the table so students can scop, dig, fill, and play!
+And when I say fill, I mean cover the bottom or put enough in the table so students can scoop, dig, fill, and play!

 Sensory Table Tools

-Just a note: Don’t put too many tools in the sensory table to make it difficult for kiddos to manipulate, instead change out the tools once a week to keep it exciting, engaging, and to take their play to the next level.
+It’s easy to put too many tools in the sensory table.
+This makes it difficult for kiddos to manipulate.
+Instead, change out the tools once a week to keep it exciting, engaging, and to take their play to the next level.
+Remember, less is more!

 As teachers, we always need to know why we are doing an activity and be able to justify it.

-When you put a sensory table filler in with tools you should know what objective or skills students will be strengthening during play.
+When you put a sensory table filler in with tools, the objective should be clear.
+What skills will the students strengthen during play?
 Different tools target different objectives.
 For example, if you add tweezers and colored noodles, students will be strengthening their fine motor muscles.
-By adding small baby food containers students can practice sorting.
+By adding small baby food containers, students can practice sorting and counting.
+Students will also be closing and opening the containers, which will also strengthen those fingers and wrists.

-If you put in small rocks, letter rocks, and diggers students will be exploring letters and size because the rocks are different sizes.
-I made the letter rocks myself by buy some rocks from the craft section at the dollar store and writing letters on them with paint markers.
-The small rocks are from the landscaping section at Loews.
+If you put in small rocks, letter rocks, and diggers, students will be exploring letters and sizes because the rocks are different sizes.
+I made the letter rocks myself with rocks from the craft section at the dollar store by writing letters on them with paint markers.
+The small rocks are from the landscaping section at Lowe’s.
+Students may also be pretending and acting out pretend scenarios using the trucks.
+Imaginative play with peers leads to lots of oral language and social skills development.

-If you teach Kinder or Pre-k place literacy or math game pieces in the Sensory table.
+Place literacy or math game pieces in the sensory table.
 Sometimes for a small group, I take out the sensory tools and put pieces to a matching puzzle in the sensory table.
-Students have to find the pieces then complete the puzzle.
-Just a fun way to make printables more hands on!
+Students have to find the pieces and then complete the puzzle.
+It’s just a fun way to make printables more hands-on!

 Add New Tools Each Week to Practice Different Skills & Focus on Different Learning Domains

-Instead of changing out the sensory table filler each week, change out the tools or add a new tool each week to work on different skills and different learning domains.
-It is less work for you and it keeps students learning!
+Instead of changing out the sensory table filler each week, change the tools or add a new tool each week to work on different skills and learning domains.
+It is less work for you, and it keeps students learning!
 Let me show you what I mean:

-Check out my birthday themed sensory table to practice counting and identifying numbers!
+Week 1: Check out my birthday-themed sensory table to practice counting and identifying numbers!
 It has colored rice, plastic cupcake cups, candles, and number candles.
-If your students need to practice identifying letters, put in small letter beads and student name cards so students can place their friends names on the cupcakes.
+If your students need to practice identifying letters, put in small letter beads and student name cards so students can place their friends’ names on the cupcakes.

-The next week we continued out birthday theme and I just changed out the props.
-To explore measurement and capacity I added measuring spoons, measuring cups, large bowls, and whisks.
+Week 2: The next week, we continued the birthday theme, and I just changed out the props.
+To explore measurement and capacity, I added measuring spoons, measuring cups, large bowls, and whisks.

 By purposely adding something new or changing the activity each week, students have something new to explore or expand upon.
-Making their play fun, exciting, and intentional!
+This makes their play fun, exciting, and intentional!

 See it in action….. watch the video below!